ComposableFi/networks/README.md

 ### JSON

-JSON output can be read directly by TypeScript and other tooling.s
+JSON output can be read directly by TypeScript and other tooling.

 ### NIX